MarcosBGDev/MarcosBGDev/README.md

 I am passionate about **video game development** and always eager to learn new technologies and improve my skills.

-* **I am interested in Game Development, Artificial Intelligence, and Software Engineering.**
+* **I am interested in Game Development, Artificial Intelligence, and Software Development.**
 - 🌱 I’m currently learning ...
   - Python
   - AWS